wickworks/witchdice/README.md

 - be able to rearrange 5e attacks

-- do an ACCESSIBILITY PASS; be able to tab through it all easily
-- make the background a sketch pad -- or just have a notepad panel that saves to session storage

 - saving complicated expressions for re-rolling
   - click something in roll history to set it back up
   - or click the rolled dice to roll it again

 - sound fx for dice rolls

 - themes e.g. dark mode
 - hover over dice bag buttons for a second to show which type of die it is (replace image)
 - setting: customize which icon shows up for natural 20s

+- do an ACCESSIBILITY PASS; be able to tab through it all easily
+- make the background a sketch pad -- or just have a notepad panel that saves to session storage

 ###### TECHNICAL ######
-- rename the party roll/action stuff to make it more consistant
 - validation for damage number inputs
 - Firbase-side validate room/person name; must be length X & are only letters